Phase 1 — Deploy Elastic Security Infrastructure

 • Step 7: Verify Elasticsearch

-• Verified that Elasticsearch is running
+• Verify that Elasticsearch is running

 • sudo systemctl status elasticsearch